aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/validations/_index.md

 For example, a user can specify a meeting scheduled between 9:00 AM and 6:00 PM.

-Data validation can be used to ensure a value is a positive number, a date between the 15th and 30th of a month, a date occurring within the next 30 days, or a text entry containing fewer than 25 characters, and so on.
+Data validation can be used to ensure a value is a positive number, a date between the 15th and 30th of a month, a date occurring within the next 30 days, or a text entry containing fewer than 25 characters and so on.

 ## Working with validations on an Excel file